VenusProtocol/venus-protocol-documentation/core-pool/vtokens.md

 The redeem underlying function converts vTokens into a specified quantity of the underlying asset, and returns them to the user.
 The amount of vTokens redeemed is equal to the quantity of underlying tokens received, divided by the current Exchange Rate.
 The amount redeemed must be less than the user's Account Liquidity and the market's available liquidity.

+- Sender redeems vTokens in exchange for a specified amount of underlying asset

 - Accrues interest, calculates interest accrued from the last checkpointed block

 ```solidity